 How Computer Vision Tracks Your Body: Pose Estimation Explained

-March 28, 2026 · 8 min read
+March 28, 2026 ?
+8 min read ?
+By Alex Chen, Lead Developer at 67 Speed Games

-When you play 67 Speed, your webcam watches your arm movements and counts them in real time — no wearable sensors, no special hardware.
+When you play 67 Speed, your webcam watches your arm movements and counts them in real time —no wearable sensors, no special hardware.
 The technology that makes this possible is called pose estimation, and it represents one of the most impressive achievements in modern computer vision.

 What Is Pose Estimation?

 Pose estimation is a computer vision technique that detects the position and orientation of a human body in an image or video stream.
-Rather than recognizing who someone is (that's facial recognition), pose estimation figures out where the body parts are — head, shoulders, elbows, wrists, hips, knees, ankles, and more.
+Rather than recognizing who someone is (that's facial recognition), pose estimation figures out where the body parts are —head, shoulders, elbows, wrists, hips, knees, ankles, and more.

-The output of a pose estimation model is a set of keypoints (also called landmarks) — specific points on the body with x, y, and sometimes z coordinates.
+The output of a pose estimation model is a set of keypoints (also called landmarks) —specific points on the body with x, y, and sometimes z coordinates.
 By connecting these keypoints, the system builds a virtual skeleton that mirrors your movements in real time.

 This technology powers a wide range of applications beyond gaming: physical therapy tracking, sports performance analysis, sign language translation, animation motion capture, and even security systems that detect falls in elderly care facilities.